naolAk/alx-low_level_programming/0x12-singly_linked_lists/README.md

-Singly linked list in c
+Singly linked list in C